Atripla can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - Do not use Atripla if the original seal over the bottle opening is broken or missing.

-- Safely throw away Atripla that is no longer needed or expired (out of date).
+- Throw away Atripla that is no longer needed or expired (out of date).
+Follow FDA’s guidelines on how to safely dispose of medicine.

 - Keep Atripla and all medicines out of reach of children.